 Arriving in Luang Prabang from Chiang Mai

-If you’ve taken the Chiang Mai to Luang Prabang route this will be your last stop.
-You should know that the docks are around 10 km outside of the city and you will need a tuk tuk.
+If you’ve taken the Chiang Mai to Luang Prabang boat this will be your last stop.
+You should know that the docks are around 10 km outside of the city and you will need a tuk tuk .

 Doing it this way you will probably pay more to get into the centre than in reverse as you can’t pre book the tuk tuk and the drivers know how desperate you are.
 Aim to pay around 15,000 Kip (£1.40/ $1.80) each but expect to pay quite a bit more and do some heavy bartering.

-More Information: Where to Stay In Luang Prabang
+More Information For The Luang Prabang to Chiang Mai Boat: Where to Stay In Luang Prabang & Tours

 Best Backpacker Hostel: Chill Riverside Hostel & Cafe

 As the name suggests this place is both chilled and set right on the river!
 It offers a great location to enjoy the city but also to relax too and offers comfortable beds, breakfast and great bathroom facilities as well as being one of the highest rated hostels in Luang Prabang.
-It a really lovely backpacker place to hang out.
+It a really lovely backpacker place to hang out and an ideal place to chill after your boat to Luang Prabang.

 Best Economy Hotel: Villa Pumalin